List of Canada women Twenty20 International cricketers

 This is a list of Canada women Twenty20 International cricketers.
 A Twenty20 International is an international cricket match between two representative teams.
 A Twenty20 International is played under the rules of Twenty20 cricket.
 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 women's matches played between member sides from 1 July 2018 onwards.
 The Canada women's team made their Twenty20 International debut on 17 May 2019 against the United States in Lauderhill during the 2019 ICC Women's T20 World Cup Americas Region Qualifier.

 The list is arranged in the order in which each player won her first Twenty20 cap.
-Where more than one player won her first Twenty20 cap in the same match, those players are listed alphabetically by surname.
+Where more than one player won her first Twenty20 cap in the same match, they are listed alphabetically by surname.

 Key

 Players

-Statistics are correct as of 25 October 2021.
+Statistics are correct as of 6 November 2025.